Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Method

 \subsection{Training with Latent-Space Supervision}

-Training regressive reconstruction models~\cite{jin2025lvsm,yu2025humanram} with an end-to-end reconstruction loss is a common practice.
-However, in our case, directly applying SDF supervision to the output shape yields over-smoothed results that lack geometric detail.
-This issue arises from the unordered nature of the latent VecSet.
-As illustrated in \cref{fig:tokens}~(b), the permutation invariance of the output tokens introduces ambiguity in the correspondence between input and output tokens of our posing transformer, since any permuted version of a token set can be decoded into the exact same shape.
-This makes it difficult for the model to learn a consistent shape transformation path and leads to a smooth ``mean result''.
-To address this, we propose a strategy for latent-space supervision.
+While training regressive models~\cite{jin2025lvsm,yu2025humanram} via end-to-end reconstruction loss is common practice, directly applying SDF supervision to our output shapes yields over-smoothed results lacking geometric detail.
+This issue stems from the unordered nature of the latent VecSet.
+As illustrated in \cref{fig:tokens}~(b), the permutation invariance of the output tokens introduces ambiguity into the transformer's input-output correspondence, since any permuted token set decodes to exactly the same shape.
+This prevents the model from learning a consistent transformation path, forcing it to average out predictions into a smooth mean result.
+To resolve this, we propose a latent-space supervision strategy.

-We first establish a canonical transformation path that is consistently meaningful, which ensures that each output target shape latent corresponds to the same semantic local region as its source counterpart, as depicted in \cref{fig:tokens}~(b).
-Recall that our dense pose representation (\cref{sec:method}) naturally creates a one-to-one correspondence between the target skeleton latents $\bm{Z}^{tgt}_p$ and the source shape latents $\bm{Z}^{src}_s$.
-We then leverage this correspondence to construct ground-truth target shape latents denoted by $\hat{\bm{Z}}^{tgt}_s$.
-Specifically, we encode the ground-truth target shape using the pretrained shape encoder, while specifying the query points as $\mathcal{T}(\tilde{\bm{P}})$.
-These are the same query points $\tilde{\bm{P}}$ from the source shape encoding process (\cref{eq:encoder}), but transformed by the ground-truth deformation $\mathcal{T}(\cdot)$.
-Finally, we align the predicted $\bm{Z}^{tgt}_s$ with the ground-truth latents $\hat{\bm{Z}}^{tgt}_s$ using an $L_1$ loss.
+First, we establish a canonical transformation path ensuring that each predicted target latent corresponds to the exact semantic local region of its source counterpart, as depicted in \cref{fig:tokens}~(b).
+Building upon the one-to-one correspondence (between the target skeleton latents $\bm{Z}^{tgt}_p$ and the source shape latents $\bm{Z}^{src}_s$) established by our dense pose representation (\cref{sec:skeleton}), we construct aligned ground-truth target latents $\hat{\bm{Z}}^{tgt}_s$.
+Specifically, we encode the ground-truth target shape via the pretrained shape encoder, while setting the query anchor points to $\mathcal{T}(\tilde{\bm{P}})$, \ie, the original source queries $\tilde{\bm{P}}$ transformed by the ground-truth deformation $\mathcal{T}(\cdot)$.
+Finally, we supervise the predicted $\bm{Z}^{tgt}_s$ against these aligned ground-truth latents $\hat{\bm{Z}}^{tgt}_s$ using an $L_1$ loss.